Today's Articles

 Barber-Scotia Seminary

 Scotia was founded in 1867 as a strict prim Presbyterian school located roughly fifteen miles north of Charlotte in the cotton mill town of Concord, North Carolina.
-In 1932, responding to the wave of interest in junior colleges and greater responsibility for black secondary education, Scotia merged with Barber College for Women in Anniston, Alabama.
+In 1932, responding to the wave of interest in junior colleges and greater responsibility for Black secondary education, Scotia merged with Barber College for Women in Anniston, Alabama.

-The transformed school, Barber-Scotia College, was typical in basic functions, tuition, many secondary programs, and private sponsorship.
+The transformed school, Barber-Scotia College, was typical in essential functions, tuition, many secondary programs, and private sponsorship.
 Yet most of Scotia’s faculty held master's degrees, more than half were enrolled in college programs, and all were women.

 Scotia offered two curricula: a four-year grammar program in English, arithmetic, algebra, geography, science, history, and literature and a three-year standard and scientific program that included geometry, astronomy, physics, chemistry, history, Latin, and rhetoric.

 Their industrial department taught sewing and cooking, and the students were involved in a housekeeping program to lessen operating expenses.
 It was an evolving pattern of post-secondary Black schools.
 Their first four-year degrees were awarded in 1945; two years later, it counted 157 students; in 1954, 191.
-Scotia was black girls' first major boarding school in the defeated Confederacy.
+Scotia was Black girls' first major boarding school in the defeated Confederacy.
 Past graduates from Barber-Scotia include Mary McLeod Bethune, Gertrude Brown, Mary Church Terrell, and Anna Cooper.

 In a time of racial segregation, discrimination, and repression, Scotia offered the highest leadership training and education available in the South.